Skip to content

 • Back to Accessible and inclusive communications

-The Tasmanian Government’s duty to inform the public includes the obligation to communicate effectively.
-Information about government policies, programs and services should use plain English and proper grammar, and be expressed in a clear and consistent style.
+Information about Tasmanian Government policies, programs and services should use plain English and proper grammar.
+It should be expressed in a clear and consistent style.

 Traditionally good readers blamed a document if they couldn’t understand it, while poor readers blamed themselves.
-Common beliefs for writing in a complicated way included, “It’s hard stuff so it’s got to be written that way”; “It’s a technical (or legal) document”; “I’ve got to impress the boss”.
+Common beliefs for writing in a complicated way included: “It’s hard stuff so it’s got to be written that way”, “It’s a technical (or legal) document” or “I’ve got to impress the boss”.

-In a reversal of the old idea that it was the reader’s responsibility to understand a document, it is now considered the writer's responsibility to make himself/herself understood.
+In a reversal of the old idea that it was the reader’s responsibility to understand a document, it is now considered the writer's responsibility to make their writing understood.

 What is plain English?